ibm-cloud-docs/cloud-databases/reference-key-protect.md

 {{site.data.keyword.keymanagementserviceshort}} allows you to [initiate a force delete](/docs/key-protect?topic=key-protect-delete-keys) of a key that is in use by {{site.data.keyword.cloud}} services, including your {{site.data.keyword.databases-for}} deployments.
 This action is called cryptoshredding.
 Deleting a key that is in use on your deployment locks the disks that contain your data and disables your deployment.
 You are still able to access the UI and some metadata such as security settings in the UI, CLI, and API but you are not able to access any of the databases or data that is contained within them.
 Key deletion is [sent to the {{site.data.keyword.at_short}}](/docs/key-protect?topic=key-protect-at-events) as `kms.secrets.delete`.

-## BYOK for backups
+## Bring your own key for backups
 {: #key-byok}

-If you use Key Protect, you can also designate a key to encrypt the Cloud Object Storage disk that holds your deployment's backups.
+If you use Key Protect, when you provision a database you can also designate a key to encrypt the Cloud Object Storage disk that holds your deployment's backups.

-BYOK for backups is only available in the following regions: `us-south`, `us-east`, and `eu-de`.
+Bring your own key for backups is only available in the following regions: `us-south`, `us-east`, and `eu-de`.

 Only keys in the `us-south` region are durable to region failures.
-To ensure your backups are available even if a region failure occurs, you must use a key from `us-south` or `eu-de`, regardless of your deployment location.
+To ensure that your backups are available even if a region failure occurs, you must use a key from `us-south` or `eu-de`, regardless of your deployment location.
 {: .note}

 ### Granting the delegation authorization